micah-eberhard/listShare_backend/README.md

 # listShare_backend

 This is the API Server side of the ListShare mobile app.

-Technologies used: Node, Express, Socket.io, PostgreSQL, Knex.
+Technologies used: Angular, ionic, Cordova, Node, Express, Socket.io, PostgreSQL, Knex.

 ---